Academia Europaea: Mission

 The Academy endeavors to; (a) encourage the highest possible standards in scholarship, research and education, and (b) promote a better understanding among the public at large of the benefits of knowledge and learning, and of scientific and scholarly issues which affect society, its quality of life and its standards of living.

+Impact has been achieved through workshop meetings and reports, for instance to committees under the Council of Europe, on topics such as education, psychosocial problems among the youth, and the development of research academies in specific parts of Europe.